square/curtains/README.md

 Here are a few use cases that Curtains enables:

-* Intercepting touch events on all windows: for logging, detecting frozen frames on touch, fixing known [bugs](https://issuetracker.google.com/issues/156666934) or ignoring touch events during transitions.
+* Intercepting touch events on all activities and dialogs: for logging, detecting frozen frames on touch, fixing known [bugs](https://issuetracker.google.com/issues/156666934) or ignoring touch events during transitions.
 * Knowing when root views are detached, e.g. to detect if they might be leaking ([LeakCanary](https://github.com/square/leakcanary)).